hatonthecat/hatonthecat.github.io/README.md

 the above tutorial is thorough, although it took 3-4 tries to install MariaDB.
 In terminal, it could not fetch all the packages, so I retried without issue.
 Possibly the server or wifi connection was not good.

+Edit: I removed MyAdminPHP and MariaDB since i was only serving static pages.

 Also, permissions to edit and remove /var/www/html and replace it with my own page is listed here:

 https://forums.raspberrypi.com/viewtopic.php?t=297575